-We have more information about a building-up diet for people affected by cancer.
-If you are underweight, or struggle to eat, you may also find our booklet The building-up diet helpful (see page 78).
+We have more information about a building-up diet and recipes for people affected by cancer.
+If you are underweight, or struggle to eat, you may also find our booklets The building-up diet and Recipes for people affected by cancer helpful (see page 78).
+These recipes are packed full of calories and protein which are required by people with cancer.